thunder-thigh/Google-Removal-ADB/README.md

 # Google-Removal-ADB
-A collection of bash scripts that use ADB to uninstall/remove google packages.
+A bash script that use ADB to uninstall/remove non-essential/bloat oogle packages.

-If you wonder why this is empty, It's because I am too lazy to work on this for now
+Apps like google office , wellbeing, family tracking, fitness will be removed.